Matthew Flinders Girls Secondary College: History

 When the school opened in January 1858, 116 boys were enrolled, but there was no room for girls.
 Falling enrolments forced the school to become coeducational in 1864.
-The school was extended and remodelled in December 1879, due to increased student numbers.
-When the extensions were opened in April 1880, it was known as Flinders State School no. 260.
-The school was unofficially known as 'Link's School', after fifth headmaster George Link, who was in charge from 1879 to 1894.
+The buildings were extended and remodelled in 1879, due to increased student numbers.
+When the extensions were opened in April 1880, it was officially named Flinders State School no. 260, but was unofficially known as "Link's School", after fifth headmaster, George Link, who was in charge from 1879 to 1894.
 During that time enrolments increased to 1000 students.

 By 1938, enrolments were still increasing but there was not enough space.
 As a result, the decision was made in 1939 for the school to become "Matthew Flinders Girls School", under Ada Knowles.
 The school was led by Frances Higgins from 1942 to 1947.
-In 1948, it was said to be "dilapidated", and "a dumping ground" for girls who would work in the mills as soon as they were fourteen.
-At that point the school appointed Minnie Elizabeth Cawthorn as the new head.
-She decided that the students should not be trained as housewives but to have a life.
-The school became the "Matthew Flinders Girls School" and the grounds were pristine.
-In 1950, the first students to sit the "Girls' Leaving Certificate" in Victoria were at the school.
+In 1948, Minnie Elizabeth Cawthorn was appointed as the new head.
+Historian Diane Langmore has written that, at that time, the school was "dilapidated", and "a dumping ground" for girls who would work in the mills as soon as they were fourteen.
+Cawthorn decided that the students should not be trained as housewives but to have a life.
+The school was renamed "Matthew Flinders Girls School", building extensions were made and the grounds became pristine.
+In 1950, Matthew Flinders students were the first in the state to sit the "Girls' Leaving Certificate".
 In 1956, Mary Lausza became the new head of the school.

 In 1966, under Dr J. S. Bowden, the school gained high school status and it was renamed "Matthew Flinders Girls High School".
-The school is now called Matthew Flinders Girls Secondary College.
+It is now called Matthew Flinders Girls Secondary College.